Healthcare in the Republic of Ireland: Healthcare system

 People who are not entitled to a Medical Card (68.1% of the population) must pay fees for certain health care services.
 There is a €100 charge for those who attend an emergency department without a referral letter from a family doctor (a visit to which usually costs €45–75, though some practices offer rates as low as €25-35 for over-65s and students).
-Hospital charges (for inpatients) are a flat fee of €80 per day up to a maximum of €800 in any twelve-month period, irrespective of the actual care received.
+Hospital charges (for inpatients) are now €0 per day.
+A flat fee of €80 per day up to a maximum of €800 in any twelve-month period, irrespective of the actual care received used to apply but has been abolished since 18th April 2023.
 Specialist assessments and diagnostic assessments (such as X-rays, laboratory tests, physiotherapy, etc.) are provided free of charge.
 If a person cannot afford to pay hospital charges, the HSE will provide the services free of charge.
 Under the Drugs Payment Scheme, prescription drugs, individuals and families are eligible for subsidies for approved prescription drugs, medicines, and certain appliances, and pay only a maximum of €80 per month per household.
 To qualify a patient must hold a Drugs Payment Scheme Card, for which everyone who does not hold a Medical Card is eligible.

 Everyone living in the country, and visitors to Ireland who hold a European Health Insurance Card, are entitled to use the public healthcare system.
 Under Common Travel Area (CTA) arrangements, British citizens do not require an EHIC card and can instead present their NHS number, NHS card, driving licence or other proof of residence within the CTA.
 Outpatient services are also provided without charge.
 The majority of patients on median incomes or above are required to pay subsidised hospital charges.